Astra-Alliance/astra-alliance.github.io/_posts/2015-09-03-review-framework.md

   <tbody>
     <tr>
 		<td><strong>R</strong>: Reassure and Re-integrate</td>
-		<td>Reassure without letting RPT know your thoughts; even if they know you thought some teaching was effective they still have to work out what!</td>
+		<td>Reassure without letting APT know your thoughts; even if they know you thought some teaching was effective they still have to work out what!</td>
 		<td>Thank you.
 There was some really effective work there…</td>
     </tr>
     <tr>